blakenoll/TMU/_departments/bible.md

 - Students in any emphasis will have a working knowledge of Greek or Hebrew, be able to apply hermeneutics to correctly interpret biblical text, and understand ministry from a biblical perspective
-qoute: I’ve been finished with my Bible classes for over a year now, and there hasn't been a day gone by that I'm not thankful for how great an education I received.
+quote: I’ve been finished with my Bible classes for over a year now, and there hasn't been a day gone by that I'm not thankful for how great an education I received.
   . .As much as I have learned from the classes, I have learned so much more from the professors.
 Their lives as examples of men who want nothing but to serve Christ